Nebraska Legislature approves, Ricketts signs into law $83.6 million measure for coronavirus fight

 LINCOLN — Nebraska’s fight against the novel coronavirus got an $83.6 million shot in the arm Wednesday.

-State lawmakers passed the emergency appropriations measure on a 45-0 vote and sent it on to Gov. Pete Ricketts, who quickly signed it into law, freeing up the dollars for immediate use.
+State legislators passed the emergency appropriations measure on a 45-0 vote and sent it on to Gov. Pete Ricketts, who quickly signed it into law, freeing up the dollars for immediate use.

 “Here in Nebraska, we know how to get things done,” Ricketts said.